 Within easy walking distance to the Cape Town City Centre, majestic Table Mountain and the surrounding suburbs of Sea Point, Mouille Point and Greenpoint, you may be torn between staying at home to enjoy your spectacular view over the yacht basin and heading out to explore the Mother City.

-Classic Villas will help you find a perfectly positioned and secure self-catering holiday apartment in Cape Town at the V&A Waterfront.
+Classic Villas will help you find a perfectly positioned and secure self-catering holiday rental in Cape Town at the V&A Waterfront.

 The variety of apartments and penthouses available to rent do not only offer the exact number of rooms, views and level of comfort you want from your holiday rental, but also easy access to Cape Town’s major tourist attractions, such as Robben Island, Table Mountain and all the 5-star Cape Town experiences on your bucket list.